Scandiking/Liang-Chapter-3/README.md

 - To implement selection control using nested `if` and multi-way `if` statements
 - To avoid common errors and pitfalls in `if` statements
 - To generate random numbers using the `Math.random()` method
-- To program using selection statements for a variety of examples
+- To program using selection statements for a variety of examples (SubtractionQuiz, BMI, ComputeTax)
 - To combine conditions using logical operators (`!`, `&&`, `||`, and `^`)
 - To program using selection statements with combined conditions
-- To implement selection control using switch statements
+- To implement selection control using `switch` statements
 - To write expressions using the conditional operator
 - To examine the rules governing operator precedence and associativity
 - To apply common techniques to debug errors